sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 ### Defining an Alert

 After you have enabled autoscaling, define an alert.
+Alerts can be Ambari metric-based or time-based.

 #### Define a Metric-based Alert